 The other issue that bears mentioning in this regard is that you need to have sufficient cash on hand to pay your spouse their portion of the ownership interest in your business most people, not surprisingly, do not have hundreds or even 10s of thousands of dollars laying around to pay a spouse their ownership interest in a business in the divorce.
 Many people will take out a loan to pay their spouse immediately or cede other Community property to their spouse equal to the value of the business.
 Finally, you may be able to work out an agreement with your spouse whereby you pay them a certain percentage of net profits each year until their ownership stake in the business is paid in full.

 Option number two for dividing your small business in a Texas divorce

-The next option that you may choose to employ and divide up your small business in the divorce would be to sell your business and then utilize the profits from the sale to pay each spouse.
-I would see this situation happening when you and your spouse cannot agree on how to divide ownership interest in the business or discuss who should own the business after the divorce.
+The next option you may choose to employ and divide up your small business in the divorce would be to sell your business and then utilize the profits from the sale to pay each spouse.
+I see this situation happening when you and your spouse cannot agree on dividing ownership interest in the business or discussing who should own the business after the divorce.
 If you and your spouse cannot negotiate well in the subject, a judge may order the business to be sold.

-Keep in mind that selling a business is not as simple as selling a home.
+Remember that selling a business is not as simple as selling a home.
 Issues with valuing the business, finding a willing buyer, and marketing the business for sale are all complex issues in their own right.
-As part of the divorce, you and your spouse should agree to a method to sell the business, considering all of the factors that I listed above.
+As part of the divorce, you and your spouse should agree to a method to sell the business, considering all the factors I listed above.

-On the flip side, selling the business may be in your best interest in that the profits can be used to help you set up your life post-divorce.
+On the flip side, selling the business may be in your best interest because the profits can help you set up your life post-divorce.
 Debts, attorney’s fees, spousal maintenance, child support, college for your kids, and even the money needed to build another business can all be taken from the sale proceeds of the business to benefit you as you transition into life after your divorce.

 Option number three for dividing your small business in a Texas divorce